-- 10. (a) Prior to commencement of development, the developer shall submit a detailed landscaping plan for each of the development components at the Ringsend Wastewater Treatment Plant and the Regional Biosolids Facility sites.
-Details, including strengthening of boundary treatment, screening of compounds and general landscape details, including timescales, shall be submitted to, and agreed in writing with, the planning authorities and the landscaping shall be carried out in accordance with the agreed details thereafter. - (b) Prior to commencement of development, a detailed decommissioning and site restoration plan in respect of the construction compounds, together with a timescale for its implementation, shall be submitted to and agreed in writing with the planning authorities.
+- a) Prior to the commencement of the development, the developer shall submit a detailed landscaping plan for each of the development components at Ringsend WwTP and the RBSF sites.
+Details, including strengthening of boundary treatment, screening of compounds and general landscape details including timescales shall be submitted to and agreed in writing with the planning authorities and the landscaping shall be carried out in accordance with the agreed details thereafter. - b) Prior to the commencement of the development, a detailed decommissioning and site restoration plan in respect of the construction compounds, together with a timescale for its implementation, shall be submitted to and agreed in writing with the planning authorities.

-- 11. (a) The proposed development shall comply with the requirements of the planning authorities with respect to surface water management. - (b) The existing surface water pipeline traversing the Regional Biosolids Facility site shall be realigned and a wayleave provided in accordance with the requirements of the planning authority (Fingal County Council).
+a) The development shall comply with the requirements of the Planning Authorities with respect to surface water management. b) The existing surface water pipeline traversing the RBSF site shall be realigned and a wayleave provided in accordance with the requirements of the Planning Authority (Fingal County Council).

-Reason: In the interest of providing best practice for surface water management and to provide for future maintenance of the realigned pipe at the Regional Biosolids Facility site.
+Reason: In the interest of providing best practice for surface water management and to provide for future maintenance of the realigned pipe at the RBSF site.

-12. Prior to commencement of development, the design details for the Regional Biosolids Facility shall be submitted to and agreed in writing with the planning authority (Fingal County Council) for the prevention of environmental pollution in the event of a fire occurrence.
+12. Prior to commencement of the development, the design details for the RBSF shall be submitted to and agreed in writing with the planning authority for the prevention of environmental pollution in the event of a fire occurrence.
 Such detail shall also include an assessment of the risk of environmental pollution due to fire water and any mitigation measures which may be necessary.

-Reason: In the interest of the protection of the environment and the amenities of the area.
+Reason: In the interest of protection of the environment and amenities of the area.

-13. All works to be undertaken within and adjacent to designated European Sites within Dublin Bay shall be undertaken in accordance with the requirements of a suitably qualified ecologist appointed following consultation with the National Parks and Wildlife Service.
+13. All works to be undertaken within and adjacent to designated European sites within Dublin Bay shall be undertaken in accordance with the requirements of a suitably qualified ecologist appointed following consultation with the National Parks and Wildlife Service.

-Reason: In the interest of the protection of designated European Sites and qualifying interests, having regard to the sites' Conservation Objectives.
+Reason: In the interest of protection of designated European sites and qualifying interests, having regard to the sites conservation objectives.

-14. The developer shall pay to the planning authority (Fingal County Council) a financial contribution as a special contribution under section 48(2)(c) of the Planning and Development Act 2000, as amended, in respect of the upgrade and signalisation of the R135 and the N2 North Bound Slip Priority Junction.
+14. The developer shall pay to the planning authority (Fingal County Council) a financial contribution as a special contribution under section 48(2) (c) of the Planning and Development Act 2000, as amended, in respect of the upgrade and signalisation of the R135 and the N2 North Bound Slip priority junction.
 The amount of the contribution shall be agreed between the planning authority and the developer or, in default of such agreement, the matter shall be referred to An Bord Pleanála for determination.
 The contribution shall be paid prior to commencement of development or in such phased payments as the planning authority may facilitate.
 The application of indexation required by this condition shall be agreed between the planning authority and the developer or, in default of such agreement, the matter shall be referred to An Bord Pleanála to determine.